 - Recurrent chest infections like bronchitis

-- Build up of fluid around the lungs
+- A build-up of fluid around the lungs

 - Chest pain

 - Blood in the mucus when coughed up from the lungs